Tom Marr: New York City

 In addition to broadcasting, Marr was an avid traveler with a lifelong interest and passion in aviation.
 He was twice appointed as a commissioner on the Maryland Aviation Administration, first by Governor Bob Ehrlich, in 2003, and again by Governor Larry Hogan in 2015.

+Death

-Marr died at the age of 73 on July 7, 2016, as a result of stroke following back surgery.
+Marr died on July 7, 2016 at age 73 following a stroke that was a result of spine surgery.

 He was the father of five children, ten grandchildren, and had been married for over 50 years at the time of his death.